jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 ### 38A Interpretation
 In this Part,—
-  - **application for approval** means an application made under section 38D to have a shooting club approved
+  - **application for approval** means an application made under section 38D to have a pistol shooting club approved
-  - **application for certification** means an application made under section 38L to have a shooting range certified
+  - **application for certification** means an application made under section 38S to have a pistol shooting range certified
+  - **non-pistol shooting club** means a shooting club that is not a pistol shooting club
+  - **non-pistol shooting range** means a shooting range at which pistols cannot be used
+  - **pistol shooting club** means a shooting club that facilitates participation in shooting activities that include the use of pistols
-  - **certified shooting range** means a shooting range certified under section 38P
+  - **pistol shooting range** means a shooting range at which pistols can be used
+  - **range operator** means the person who is operating, or proposing to operate, a shooting range
+  - **range standing orders** , in relation to a shooting range, means a document that— (a) describes the design of the shooting range; and (b) sets out the operational detail, and conditions of use, of the shooting range
   - **shooting activities** —
     (a) means activities that are carried out using a firearm or an airgun for the purpose of shooting at inanimate targets (whether fixed or moving); but
     (b) excludes—